saursin/riscv-atom/docs/pages/getting-started/prerequisites.rst

 Install RISC-V GNU Toolchain
 =============================
-We can install
+You can either install

-1. an RV32I toolchain explictly or
+1). a RV32I toolchain explicitly or
-2. a RV64-Multilib toolchain.
+2). a RV64-Multilib toolchain.

+In this tutorial we'll be going with the second option.
-If we go with the second option we will have to supply `-march=rv32i`, `-mabi=ilp32` arguments explictly whenever we want to use the tools.
+If we go with the second option we will have to supply `-march=rv32i`, `-mabi=ilp32` arguments explicitly whenever we want to use the tools.

 Further install instructions can be found `here <https://github.com/riscv/riscv-gnu-toolchain>`_